top of page

 _MG_0268.jpeg

-I often worked with people who had never set foot on a stage.
-And I kept seeing the same thing happen: they became more open, more connected to themselves and to others.
-Not because they were acting — but because they were listening, feeling, daring to be seen.
+Over time, I found myself working mostly with people who had never done theatre before.
+And I kept witnessing the same thing: they became more open, more present, more connected to themselves and to others.

 I came looking for acting techniques and found myself instead.
 This workshop gave me permission to be vulnerable.